argonne-lcf/AR2024/03_community/industry.md

 For companies focused on addressing energy-related challenges in manufacturing or materials development, DOE’s High Performance Computing for Energy Innovation (HPC4EI) program is another available option.
 HPC4EI provides access to DOE’s world-class supercomputing resources through two subprograms: HPC4Mfg, which focuses on optimizing manufacturing processes, and HPC4Mtls, which supports the development of advanced materials that perform well in harsh or complex environments.

-Through these programs, the ALCF helps U.S. industries stay competitive in an evolving global market.
-By providing access to HPC and AI computing resources and expertise, these partnerships enable companies to tackle complex challenges, accelerate the R&D process, and drive technological innovation.
+Through these programs, the ALCF helps U.S. companies stay competitive in an evolving global market.
+By providing access to HPC and AI computing resources and expertise, these partnerships enable companies to solve complex challenges, accelerate the R&D process, and drive technological innovation.

 ---